Healthy Minestrone Soup

 May 18, 2020 by Ginger Hultin MS RDN

-Making the Healthy Minestrone Soup
+Making the Gluten Free Minestrone Soup

 The Base

 I use veggie broth and water as needed for more liquid.
 I’ll warn you that it can get a little thick depending on the size of those squashes.
 The other base is a can of tomatoes.
 I literally use canned tomatoes every day for all my recipes.
-The nutrients in there keeps so well and canned tomatoes are high in lycopene – the antioxidant found in tomatoes and other red and pink foods.
+The nutrients in there keep so well and canned tomatoes are high in lycopene – the antioxidant found in tomatoes and other red and pink foods.
 If you love tomatoes like I do, feel free to add 2 cans instead of one.
-You’ll only benefit from the extra fiber, antioxidants and vitamin C.
+You’ll only benefit from the extra fiber, antioxidants, and vitamin C.

 The Veggies